PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Small Language Models as Procedural Knowledge Models

 \textbf{Step 2.
-Automatic Data Curation}\xspace\xspace To retain high-quality data for planning under the original and counterfactual settings, we filter out generated samples from Step 1, i.e. generated plans, conditions and counterfactuals, that are invalid or of low quality.
+Automatic Data Curation}\xspace\xspace To retain high-quality data for (re)planning under the original and constrained settings, we filter out generated samples from Step 1, i.e. generated plans, conditions and counterfactuals, that are invalid or of low quality.
 A plan $y$ is considered invalid if it contains an \textit{illogical order} of steps, is \textit{off-topic} (w.r.t the goal) or \textit{incomplete}.
-Whereas a counterfactual plan $y'$ should not only satisfies these general criteria but should also adhere to the condition.
+Whereas a modified plan $y'$ should not only satisfies these general criteria but should also adhere to the condition.

 To this end, we train separate supervised critic models to judge the quality of generated samples of different types.
-We collect human annotations of \textit{valid vs. invalid} samples on Amazon Mechanical Turk to train a RoBERTa-Large \citep{Liu2019RoBERTaAR} as our critic models.
+We collect 13K human annotations of \textit{valid vs. invalid} samples on Amazon Mechanical Turk to train a RoBERTa-Large \citep{Liu2019RoBERTaAR} as our critic models (see Appendix \ref{app:critic_details} and \ref{app:critic_train} for more details on annotation instruction and hyper-parameter tuning).
 All critics are binary classifiers which identify whether a tuple of either (goal, plan), (goal, plan, condition) or (goal, plan, condition, modified plan) is valid.
-We provide more details on annotation instructions, and hyper-parameter tuning in Appendix \ref{app:critic_details} and \ref{app:critic_train}.